 Many monitoring methods are used by the Insectary to look at the effects of different biocontrols.
 The most common methods are:

-• SIMP (Standardized Impact Monitoring Protocol)
+- SIMP (Standardized Impact Monitoring Protocol)

-• Developed by researchers in Idaho and adopted nationally, the SIMP protocol is used to document target weed density, vegetation cover, and biological control agent abundance along a 20-meter transect.
+- Developed by researchers in Idaho and adopted nationally, the SIMP protocol is used to document target weed density, vegetation cover, and biological control agent abundance along a 20-meter transect.
 Data can be documented on a SIMP form (Idaho Invasive Species) or using the iBiocontrol App on a mobile device.

-• Macro Plot Monitoring
+- Macro Plot Monitoring

-• This monitoring consists of a 16-meter square plot along with six 50-meter transects going out from the agent release point to document changes in the abundance of the targeted plant species, changes in the abundance of the insect biocontrol agent, expansion of impact area away from the point of introduction, and changes in the vegetation community.
+- This monitoring consists of a 16-meter square plot along with six 50-meter transects going out from the agent release point to document changes in the abundance of the targeted plant species, changes in the abundance of the insect biocontrol agent, expansion of impact area away from the point of introduction, and changes in the vegetation community.

 Field Experiments

-Field experiments allows the Palisade Insectary to look at biological control for Colorado's environment.
+Field experiments allow the Palisade Insectary to look at biological control for Colorado's environment.
 Experiments in field conditions can answer questions that inform us about the biocontrol effects on plant species layout and how it works with other control methods.

 Data Analysis and Mapping

 Survey, monitoring, release, and experimental data are used by the Palisade Insectary to make better land management decisions for the control of invasive pest species.
-Data collected is verified, analyzed and then shared to improve biocontrol usage and effectiveness
+Data collected is verified, analyzed and then shared to improve biocontrol usage and effectiveness.

-Mapping of Colorado's weed and insect pests can help manage the spread of pests and create more effective control strategies
+Mapping of Colorado's weed and insect pests can help manage the spread of pests and create more effective control strategies.

 Research Collaboration